tamtakoe/oi.select/README.md

 * `readonly` — specifies that an input field is read-only
 * `notempty` — specifies that an input field can't be empty
 * `autofocus` — specifies that an input field should automatically get focus when the page loads
-* `oi-multiselect-options` — object with options.
-You can override them in `oiMultiselectProvider.options`
+* `oi-select-options` — object with options.
+You can override them in `oiSelectProvider.options`
   * `debounce` — timeout of debounced input field (default: 500).
 Set only if `value` is function which return promise
   * `searchFilter` — filter name for items in search field
   * `dropdownFilter` — filter name for items in dropdown